-The Clackmannanshire Local Development Plan (LDP) has been published and is the first of a new generation of land use plans for this area.
+The Clackmannanshire Local Development Plan (LDP) was published in August 2015 and is the first of a new generation of land use plans for this area.
 It contains a Vision Statement, Strategic Objectives, and planning policies for the future development of Clackmannanshire.
-The LDP was adopted in August 2015 and looks forward 20 years.
+The LDP looks forward for planned developments within 10 years and provides an indication of where further developments can take place over the next 20 years.
 It must be reviewed at least every 5 years to ensure it remains relevant and can adapt to future planning challenges.
 It comprises of:

 Design and layout polices encourage quality in the creation of developments and communities with a strong sense of place.
-Policies are included to address affordable housing, and developer contributions will be required from developers to ensure there is sufficient community infrastructure in place to serve new developments.
 Town centre regeneration will be a key issue during the lifetime of the LDP and policies are included to address this.
-Energy efficiency, low carbon development and an increasing focus on renewable energy and district heating are also promoted through the policies of the LDP.
-Clackmannanshire's Green Network, which forms part of the nationally identified Central Scotland Green Network, has been mapped and policies developed to support it.
+Energy efficiency, low carbon development and an increasing focus on renewable energy and district heating are also promoted through the policies of the Plan.
+Clackmannanshire's Green Network, which forms part of the nationally identified Central Scotland Green Network, has been mapped and policies are developed to support it.

-Since Supplementary Guidance is part of the LDP it is a material planning consideration in decision making.
+Supplementary Guidance (SG) is part of the LDP and is a material planning consideration in the decision making process.
 SG expands on the policies within the LDP but does not create any new policy.
-It seeks to help our customers achieve quality development outcomes in general accord with the Local Development Plan.
-SG is published on specific planning topics e.g. for households, design for sustainable development, energy efficiency, and more. (see below)
+It seeks to help our customers deliver quality development outcomes in general accord with the Plan.
+SG is published on specific planning topics e.g. for households, design for sustainable development, energy efficiency, and more.

-The following SGs were published along with the LDP.
+The following SGs have been published along with the LDP.

-The Council are committed to promoting the development sites identified in the LDP, from the largest to the smallest, and for a range of uses including residential, business, retail, tourism, leisure, environmental enhancement and recreation.
-Development Briefs and Masterplans giving further information for a number of the LDP sites have already been prepared, and this process is ongoing.
+The Council are committed to promoting the development sites in the LDP, from the largest to the smallest, and for a full range of uses.
+Development Briefs and Masterplans give further information for a number of allocated sites that have already been prepared, and this process is ongoing.

 The Council may issue non-statutory planning guidance without going through the procedures required for Supplementary Guidance.

-Non-statutory planning guidance may be used to provide detail on a range of subject areas.
+Non-statutory planning guidance can be helpful in enabling quality planning outcomes and used to provide detail on a range of subject areas.
 One of the benefits of non-statutory guidance is that it can be updated quickly when necessary.
-Consultation with relevant parties during publication is however likely as it is intended that any such guidance would be scrutinised and approved by Council prior to its publication.
-It can also be prepared where an issue arises unexpectedly during the lifecycle of the LDP.
-For example in relation to emerging technology and its likely impact to which the authority wishes to provide some planning guidance.
+Consultation with relevant parties during publication is likely as it is intended it would be scrutinised and approved by Council prior to publication.
+SG can also be prepared where an issue arises unexpectedly during the lifecycle of the LDP.

-When first preparing a LDP or when reviewing it the earliest steps require that the Council prepares and consults about the main issues facing the area, and to fully consider the options and alternatives for development.
-The Local Development Plan Scheme, which is updated annually, indicates the likely programming for any substantive stage in any review, including when a new Main Issues Report is to be prepared.
+The Local Development Plan Scheme indicates the likely programming for any substantive stage in any Plan review, including when the next Main Issues Report (MIR) is to be prepared.

 Copies or extracts from historic documents which have been replaced by the Local Development Plan and associated documents may be available on request in either electronic or paper formats.
 Please enquire using the details below and we shall do our best to assist.
 Please note that there may be a charge for paper copies of historic documents.